BrandonCorey/LS_171/study_guide.md

 - £ --> `%C2%A3`

 Query strings have some additional syntax, for example, a space between words can either be `%20` or `+`

+## HTTP ##
+### What are HTTP requests and reponses ###
+HTTP - A system of rules that serve as the link between applications and the transfer of hypertext documents
+  - **Requests** --> This is an HTTP message sent a client to a server
+  - **Responses** --> This is an HTTP message sent from a server to a client

+ ### HTTP Reqeust ###
+ Two most common HTTP requests are `GET` and `POST`
+ - `GET` - Used to retrieve information from the server (most common)
+ - `POST` - used to send information to the server

+**GET Requests**
+Used to retrieve infromation from the server
+- Typically in the initiated in the browser by either clicking a link or entering a URL or IP address in an address bar
+- Used to retrieve information from the server (most common)
+- Resposnse can be anything, but if its HTML, your browser will automatically issue GET requests to any other resources references in the HTML
+- `GET` Requests can also be made programatically

+**POST Requests**
+Used when we want to iniate some action on the server or send data to the server
+- Typically used when submitting a form within a browser
+- Allows us to send much larger information that with query strings
+- Data sent with a `POST` is contained within the `HTTP` body

+**Components of HTTP Requests**
+Method + URL + HTTP version + Headers + Body
+- METHOD + URL + HTTP version --> is referred to as the request line and is the first line of the request
+  - Method - A set of meta-data we include in our request to give the server info on how to handle it
+  - Headers - Supplemental information about the request/response that provides useful details to server/client (colon seperated name-value pairs as plain text)
+  - HTTP version - the verison of HTTP that is to be used for the request
+- Note that if a request is made _AFTER_ a connection has already been made to a host, the full URL is not needed, and the **path** can be provided instead
+- In HTTP/1.1 and later, the `Host` (e.g www.excample.com) is a required header field
+- Only required Headders are `Host` and `Connection` for HTTP/1.1 and later

+**Components of HTTP Response**
+Status line + Headers + Body
+- Status line includes HTTP version, a status code, and status text
+- Body includes any HTML, JSON etc..
+- Only required header is `Date`, and `Content-Type` is recommended

+**Status codes for HTTP responses**
+Three digit numbers that the server sends back after recieving a request signifying the status of the request
+- 200 --> OK - The request was handled successfully
+- 302 --> Found - The requested resource has changed temporarily.
+Usually results in a redirect
+- 404 --> Not Found - The requested resource cannot be found
+- 500 --> Internal Server Error - The server has encountered a generic error